 Marketing plans help inform what’s working and what’s not.
 If one of your marketing strategies isn’t performing as well as you planned, you’ll be able to rework the plan as part of the review process.

 For example, if your content marketing goal is to publish two original blogs per week, that number may go up or down during the review depending on whether or not your team met the goal in the marketing plan.

-How to Review Your Marketing Plan
+How to Review Your Company’s Marketing Plan

 You’ll rarely find that 100% of your original plan was working as expected.
-Once you’ve established what’s working and what’s not, it’s time to make some changes.
+Once you’ve established what’s working and what’s not, it’s time to make changes.